What is the DIS Film Club?

 Join DIS Film Buffs and Experts: Morten Egholm and Cécile Zimmerman

-Morten has a Ph.D. in Film Studies and has written several articles on film history and Danish television.
+Morten has a Ph.D. in film studies and has written several articles on film history and Danish television, among other topics.
 He is the editor of film journal, Kosmorama, and watches around 300 films a year!

-Session 1: Danish film, Jagten and Introduction to the Club
+Session 1: The Swedish Comedy-Drama A Man Called Ove and Introduction to the Club

 Location: DIS Cinema (located next to the DIS Library)

-Session 2: Film Screening at CPH PIX Festival
+Session 2: Film Screening at Cinemateket, the Danish Film Institute

 Location: Meeting Spot TBA